-Coastal city view of Pattaya with beach and high-rise hotels along the Gulf of Thailand
+Aerial view of Pattaya beach and city skyline along the Gulf of Thailand

 Pattaya Travel Guide: What to Know Before You Go